 The structure of the programme and the modules currently offered are set out below.
 Modules are devoted to specific topics.
 Of the modules shown against each part of your programme, some are compulsory (ie enrolment is automatic) and others are options.
+A core module is compulsory and it must be passed in order to progress to the next year of the degree.
 Against each part, you are directed to which modules are compulsory and which are options.
 The option modules listed constitute an indicative list.
 There will always be choice but the options might vary between parts.
-A list of options modules will be available to you via the Student Record Self-Service system once you enrol at the University.
+A list of option modules will be available to you via the Student Record Self-Service system once you enrol at the University.

-The programme is studied over three years full-time.
+The programme is studied over three parts full-time.
 Study is undertaken in three parts, each corresponding to one year of full-time study.
-There are 30 study weeks in each part, divided into two semesters, each of 15 study weeks.
-The programme is divided into compulsory and option modules, and in each part you take a number of modules totalling 120 CATS points.
-A core module is compulsory and it must be passed in order to progress to the next level of the degree.
-At each level, some of these option modules may be from disciplines other than Economics, subject to the restriction that no more than two non-ECON modules may be taken in parts 2 and 3.
+There are 30 study weeks in each part, divided into two semesters.
+The programme is divided into modules and in each part you take a number of modules totalling 120 CATS.
+These modules comprise compulsory modules that cover the core of the programme together with a number of option modules.
+At each level, some of these option modules may be from disciplines other than economics and management sciences, subject to the restriction that no more than 20 CATS points of such modules may be taken in Parts 2 and 3.
+The programme comprises three parts, each corresponding to one year of full-time study.
 You will normally have to take 4 modules (30 ECTS/60 CATS) each semester (ie 8 modules (60 ECTS/120 CATS)) in each part of the programme.
 Each CATS point can be considered as the equivalent of approximately ten hours of study.
 All the modules offered in this programme (except the dissertation) are 7.5 ECTS/15 CATS modules.
-This means that each module comprises around150 hours of study divided into contact time (e.g. lectures, seminars, workshops) and non-contact time when you will be engaged in directed study (preparation for classes) and independent study when you will be involved in producing assignments and preparing and taking examinations.
+This means that each module comprises around 150 hours of study divided into contact time (e.g. lectures, seminars, workshops) and non-contact time when you will be engaged in directed study (preparation for classes) and independent study when you will be involved in producing assignments and preparing and taking examinations.